-Regarding agricultural producers' status, there are 2,306,305 farmers according to the farmers register system and 82,6 % of the Agricultural holdings are under 100 da. in Turkey.
-The number of agricultural holdings over 200 da. is only 6,4 %.
+Regarding agricultural producers' status, there are 2,306,305 farmers according to the farmers register system and 82,6 % of the agricultural holdings are under 100 da. in Türkiye.
+The number of agricultural holdings over 200 da is only 6.4%.

 Small scale farmers, particularly fruit and vegetable producers as well as fish producers, have difficulty to access the market since their products are perishable.
 So, cooperative marketing seems one of the most effective ways for those groups to handle marketing problems and provide a livelihood.
 The number of members of cooperatives is 3.5 million.
-The fact that there is a significant number of cooperative members in Turkey, there is still some room to progress regarding the institutional capacity of agricultural cooperatives.

-There is a rapid migration from rural areas to urban areas in Turkey.
+The fact that there is a significant number of cooperative members in Türkiye, there is still some room to progress regarding the institutional capacity of agricultural cooperatives.
+There is a rapid migration from rural areas to urban areas in Türkiye.
 The rate of urbanization is over 75 % and is expected to be over 80 % in the next decade.
-There is thus a shift from producer society to urban society.
+Thus, there is a shift from producer society to urban society.
 The characteristics of labour force are intensively affected by population dynamics in rural areas.
-Because of rural urban migration and decreasing birth rates, the average age of farmers is increasing constantly in Turkey which necessitate the adaptation of food and production systems to the changing profile and capabilities of the farmers.
+Because of rural urban migration and decreasing birth rates, the average age of farmers is increasing constantly in Türkiye which necessitate the adaptation of food and production systems to the changing profile and capabilities of the farmers.

-With respect to migration, Turkey hosts around 45 percent of all Syrian refugees in the region due to the regional instability.
+With respect to migration, Türkiye hosts around % 45 of all Syrian refugees in the region due to the regional instability.
 Providing viable livelihood opportunities in agriculture to cope with the crises is one of the key elements of the Syrian Refugee Resilience Plan prepared by FAO, covering 2019-2020.

-According to the Food Security Index, Turkey is a strong country regarding proportion of population under the global poverty line, sufficiency of supply, micro-nutrient availability, market access and agricultural financial services, food safety, protein quality and food safety net programs.
-Turkey is self-sufficient in many crops and fruit and vegetables.
-However, the losses in harvest and post-harvest are so high.
-The most important harvest losses are seen in tea with 15% and wheat with 5,1%.
+According to the Food Security Index, Türkiye is a strong country regarding proportion of population under the global poverty line, sufficiency of supply, micronutrient availability, market access and agricultural financial services, food safety, protein quality and food safety net programs.
+Türkiye is self-sufficient in many crops and fruit and vegetables.
+However, the losses in harvest and post-harvest are 'so' high.
+The most important harvest losses are seen in tea with 15% and wheat with 5.1%.